Noble train of artillery

 The noble train of artillery, also known as the Knox Expedition, was an expedition led by Continental Army Colonel Henry Knox to transport heavy weaponry that had been captured at Fort Ticonderoga to the Continental Army camps outside Boston during the winter of 1775–76.
 Knox went to Ticonderoga in November 1775 and moved 60 tons of cannon and other armaments over the course of three winter months by boat, horse, ox-drawn sledges, and manpower along poor-quality roads, across two semi-frozen rivers, and through the forests and swamps of the lightly inhabited Berkshires to the Boston area, covering approximately 300 mi.
-Historian Victor Brooks has called Knox's exploit "one of the most stupendous feats of logistics" of the entire American Revolutionary War.
-The route which he followed is now known as the Henry Knox Trail, and the states of New York and Massachusetts have erected markers along the way.
+Historian Victor Brooks has called Knox's exploit "one of the most stupendous feats of logistics" of the American Revolutionary War.
+The route he took is now known as the Henry Knox Trail.

 Background

 The American Revolutionary War erupted with the Battles of Lexington and Concord in April 1775.
-Benedict Arnold was a militia leader from Connecticut who had arrived with his unit in support of the Siege of Boston; he proposed to the Massachusetts Committee of Safety that Fort Ticonderoga on Lake Champlain in the Province of New York be captured from its small British garrison.
+Benedict Arnold was a militia leader from Connecticut who had arrived with his unit in support of the siege of Boston; he proposed to the Massachusetts Committee of Safety that Fort Ticonderoga on Lake Champlain in the Province of New York be captured from its small British garrison.
 One reason that he gave to justify the move was the presence of heavy weaponry at Ticonderoga.
 On May 3, the committee gave Arnold a Massachusetts colonel's commission and authorized the operation.

 The idea to capture Ticonderoga had also been raised to Ethan Allen and the Green Mountain Boys in the disputed New Hampshire Grants territory in Vermont.
 Allen and Arnold joined forces, and a force of 83 men captured the fort without a fight on May 10.
 The next day, a detachment captured the nearby Fort Crown Point, again without combat.
 Arnold began to inventory the two forts for usable military equipment, but he was hampered by a lack of resources and conflict over command of the forts, first with Allen and then with a Connecticut militia company sent to hold the fort in June.
 He eventually abandoned the idea of transporting the armaments to Boston and resigned his commission.